The Great Climate Debate of 2025

 Summary

 If you think this isn’t important, look at the worldwide effects of energy poverty.
 Look at the damage the ESGs are doing to our economy and to people in poor countries.
-Look at energy prices in Europe.
+Bad energy policy is strangling Europe.

 One side is lying.
 One side is looking for the truth.
 Let’s find out which side and get to work building resilient economies that take care of their poor.